 select * from orders limit 10;

-In this section, you will explore some of the limitations associated with moving data from Shopify to Snowflake using Custom code.
+In this section, you will explore some of the limitations of moving Shopify data to Snowflake using Custom code.

-- Pulling the data correctly from Shopify servers is just a single step in the process of defining a Data Pipeline for custom Analytics.
-There are other issues that you have to consider like how to respect API rate limits, handle API changes, etc.
+- Pulling the data correctly from Shopify servers is a single step in defining a Data Pipeline for custom Analytics.
+You have to consider other issues, such as respecting API rate limits, handling API changes, etc.

 - If you would like to have a complete view of all the available data then you will have to create a much complex ETL process that includes 35+ Shopify resources.

 - The above process can only help you bring data from Shopify in batches.
-If you are looking to load data in real-time, you would need to configure cron jobs and write extra lines of code to achieve that.
+If you want to load data in real-time, you need to configure cron jobs and write extra lines of code to achieve that.

 - In case you would need to transform your data before loading to the Warehouse – eg: you would want to standardize time zones or unify currency values to a single denomination, then you would need to write more code to achieve this.